pivotal-cf/docs-addon-ipsec/README.md

 ## Style Guide

-Product name is IPsec.
+Product name is IPsec for VMware Tanzu.
 Notice that the "s" is lowercase.
+Subsequent mentions on a page may be shortened to "IPsec"